manicmachine/jpass/README.md

 ### 👶🏻 Simple Password Rotations

-Manually trigger password rotations quickly without exposing the current password.
+Securely trigger password rotations quickly without exposing the current password.

-### 🛠️ Set Custom Passwords Manually, Programmatically, Or Via A Builtin Passphrase Generator
+### 🛠️ Flexible Password Setting (Manual, Programmatic, Generated)

-Set LAPS passwords by either manaully providing a password, piping one in via STDIN from your favorite password generator, or by generating it using a built-in passphrase generator capable of creating over **_48 Billion_** unique phrases ranging from 14 to 29 characters long in the format `<adverb>-<verb>-<noun>` (e.g. radically-baffled-hero, obviously-panicked-volume)
+Set LAPS passwords by either manually providing a password, piping one in via STDIN from your favorite password generator, or by generating it using a built-in passphrase generator capable of creating over **_48 Billion_** unique phrases ranging from 14 to 29 characters long in the format `<adverb>-<verb>-<noun>` (e.g. radically-baffled-hero, obviously-panicked-volume)

 ### 🔍 Investigate LAPS usage via History and Audit Trails

-Easily view the history of all viewed or rotated passwords for a host or dig a bit deeper by peeking at it's audit trail.
+Easily view the history of all viewed or rotated passwords for a host or dig a bit deeper by peeking at its audit trail.
 Notice an API client was the culprit but not sure which one the id maps to?
 JPass provides convenience flags to quickly map all API client IDs to their respective display name.
 No more poking around the JPS GUI to figure out whodunit.